-The Capabilities Assessment was enhanced to include a clearer perspective as to the capabilities of the Tribe, while also demonstrating areas on which focus must be given with respect to deficiencies which exist.
+The Capabilities Assessment was updated to include a clearer perspective as to the capabilities of the Tribe, while also demonstrating areas on which focus must be given with respect to deficiencies which exist.
 In many instances, those deficiencies were identified as potential action items/strategies within Chapter 13.
-The previous goals and objectives were reviewed and updated as appropriate.
+The previous goals and objectives were reviewed and confirmed by the Planning Team as appropriate.

 Specific strategies and action items identified previously have been discussed in detail in Chapter 13.
-Those strategies carried over to the 2021 plan are identified, and new strategies and action items are identified.
-Specific focus was placed on new construction, as the Tribe is actively expanding.
+Those strategies carried over to the 2025 plan are identified, and new strategies and action items are identified.
+Specific focus was placed on new construction (or newly acquired structures), as the Tribe is actively expanding.
 Additional items which reflect differences between the previous and current plan update are referenced throughout the plan itself where appropriate and significant.